usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 There are some significant differences between this pipeline and the small ones we have looked at so far.

 * Of course, it is longer and more complex, reflecting the complexity of the operations it performs.
 * Part of the complexity is due to a two-step process here.
 First, the file system is surveyed in locations named in an input configuration.
-Then all those resources (which happen to be XML using the XProc vocabulary) are indexed again, this time showing only first occurrences of elements within files given in the stipulated order.
+The information collected (conveniently represented in XML) is then processed again, this time to show only first occurrences of elements within files given in the stipulated order.
 Both indexes are written into the results, showing how a single survey can support more than one analysis.
 * In particular, the index to &ldquo;first use&rdquo; is not simple.
-A great deal of the complexity of detailed operations has been off-loaded into XSLT transformation code, which in this pipeline can be seen embedded in the XProc, indeed occupying the greater part of the XML in the file.
-(About two thirds of the element count: you can usually recognize XSLT by the conventional `xsl:` element prefix.)
-This pipeline also has an XSLT called from an external file (toward the end).
-XProc can provide XSLT either way, and each has its advantages.
-In this case, XSLT is left in place as literal embedded code, partly to show a borderline case.
-(It helps to use an editor or viewer with code folding.)
+Much of its complexity has been off-loaded into XSLT transformation code, which in this pipeline can be seen embedded in the XProc, occupying the greater part of the XML in the file.
+(About two thirds of the element count is actually XSLT, which you can recognize by the conventional `xsl:` element name prefix.)
+In this XProc, this code has been left in place, as a borderline case showing how to embed XSLT in XProc – to read this, it helps to use an editor or viewer with code folding.
+Toward the end, this pipeline also shows how XSLT can be called from an external file, which is more normal and usually easier to read.
 * One good thing about seeing the XSLT here is you can get a good sense of what it looks like, whether embedded or kept externally.
 XSLT is [not                      essential to XProc](walkthrough_401.md), but it very much expands its practical capabilities.

 ## Respecting XML syntax, XPath and XProc